Verizon lights up 5G Ultra Wid - GuruFocus.com

 Verizon's 5G Ultra Wideband enables people to do things on their mobile device that many could only do before when connected to their home internet service.
 This includes everything from downloading huge documents and streaming movies in HD audio and video, to playing console quality games and conducting video chats, video conferencing and FaceTime calls with clear sound and video.

-"We are thrilled to welcome Verizon's 5G Ultra Wideband network to our city, as it represents a major step forward in our efforts to build a truly connected community,” said Matt Pacifico, Mayor, City of Altoona.
-“This technology will not only bring faster speeds and more reliable connectivity, but also unlock new opportunities for innovation and economic growth.
-We look forward to working with Verizon to ensure that this rollout is both efficient and equitable, and that all of our residents can benefit from the incredible potential of 5G technology."

-“Verizon is widely known for having an incredibly reliable 5G network experience, and it’s exciting to see the positive impact our work has had in Pennsylvania,” said Dean Brauer, Vice President of Engineering and Operations for Verizon.
-“Our network engineers work tirelessly to provide unmatched connectivity to our customers across the state, and we will not slow down.”
+“Verizon is widely known for having an exceptionally reliable 5G network experience, and it’s exciting to see the positive impact our work has had in Ohio,” said Dean Brauer, Vice President of Engineering and Operations for Verizon.
+“Our network engineers work tirelessly to provide unmatched connectivity to our customers across Sylvania, Swanton, Lima, Ada, Mount Vernon, Zanesville, and Cambridge and beyond, and we will not slow down.”

 Get the most of our 5G Ultra Wideband